-There is also the Phnom Penh Housing group on Facebook, very active and useful, normally with good photos.
+There is also the Phnom Penh Housing group on Facebook, very active and useful, generally with good photos.
 Ideal to find a house share if you're also looking for friends and to ask questions before venturing out.

 Otherwise, I'd recommend your first investment be a bicycle – check BongThom.com, the Phnom Penh Classifieds Group on Facebook, and the bicycle shops near Orussey Market (just west on Street 182 from Movivong).

 You should be able to pick up a Cambodian bicycle (a couple of gears, basket, and lock) for around $40 from a shop, a little less in the classifieds.

-For a frame of reference, my first apartment was two bedrooms with attached bathrooms, a decent-sized kitchen and living room with a balcony (1.75m x 5m) on the fourth floor.
+For a frame of reference, my first apartment was two bedrooms with attached bathrooms, a decent-sized kitchen, and a living room with a balcony (1.75m x 5m) on the fourth floor.

 Friends had rented apartments from $250 (one bedroom) to $500 (western-style with flatscreen TV, carpet, and very comfortable couches and a dining table and chairs).

 Typically, landlords will try to charge you 1,000 Riel (25 cents) per kWh; however, the real price is 720.
 I wish you all the luck in the world trying to pay the real price!

 There are no gas bills, as the stoves connect to gas canisters that you have to replace every three months or so.

 They cost $6 ($5 for the bottle, $1 for the water) – when you run out, simply take it back to a shop and swap it for a full one for $1.

 If you can't carry it up your stairs, moto or tuk-tuk drivers will carry it up for a dollar.